Blast at a Tennessee explosives plant leaves multiple people dead and missing, sheriff says

-McEWEN, Tenn. — An explosion at a Tennessee military munitions plant left multiple people dead and missing on Friday, authorities said, as secondary blasts forced rescuers to keep their distance from the burning site.
+McEWEN, Tenn. — An explosion at a Tennessee military munitions plant left multiple people dead and missing on Friday, authorities said, as secondary blasts forced rescuers to keep their distance from the burning field of debris.

-The blast occurred at Accurate Energetic Systems, according to the Hickman County Sheriff's Office.
+The blast, which people reported hearing and feeling miles away, occurred at Accurate Energetic Systems in rural Tennessee.
 The company's website says it makes and tests explosives at an eight-building facility that sprawls across wooded hills near Bucksnort, a town about 60 miles (97 kilometers) southwest of Nashville.

 “We do have several people at this time unaccounted for.
 We are trying to be mindful of families and that situation,” Humphreys County Sheriff Chris Davis said at a news conference.
 "We do have some that are deceased.”

-The cause of the explosion was not immediately known.
-Video from the scene showed flames and heavy smoke rising from a debris field, and residents miles away reported feeling the explosion.
+Aerial footage of the aftermath by WTVF-TV showed the explosion had apparently obliterated one of the facility's hilltop buildings, leaving only smoldering wreckage and the burnt-out shells of vehicles.

+The sheriff added that although the scene was secure from large explosions, smaller ones may still be heard.

 Emergency crews were initially unable to enter the plant because of continuing detonations, Hickman County Advanced EMT David Stewart said by phone.
-He didn’t have any details on whether anyone had been hurt.
+He didn’t have any details on casualties.

-Accurate Energetic Systems, based in nearby McEwan, did not immediately respond to a phone message seeking comment Friday morning.
+Accurate Energetic Systems, based in nearby McEwen, did not immediately respond to a phone message seeking comment Friday morning.

 “This is a tragedy for our community,” McEwen Mayor Brad Rachford said in an email.
 He referred further comment to a county official.